-A stiere Description Action Description Verify the hardware and software prerequisites Before running the wizard, review the prerequisites and make sure that they are met.
-See "Prerequisites for a fire drill" on page 309.
-Prepare the fire drill Use the wizard to configure the fire drill. configuration See "Preparing the fire drill configuration" on page 312.
+Action B Action Description Verify the hardware and software prerequisites Before running the wizard, review the prerequisites and make sure that they are met.
+See "Prerequisites for a fire drill" on page 299.
+Prepare the fire drill Use the wizard to configure the fire drill. configuration See "Preparing the fire drill configuration" on page 302.
 Re-create a fire drill configuration that has changed If a fire drill configuration exists for the selected service group, the wizard checks for differences between the fire drill service group and the application service group.
 If differences are found, the wizard can re-create the fire drill configuration before running the fire drill.
-See "Re-creating a fire drill configuration that has changed" on page 322.
+See "Re-creating a fire drill configuration that has changed" on page 312.
 Run the fire drill Use the wizard to run the fire drill.
 Running the fire drill brings the fire drill service group online.
 Optionally you can specify a script to be run once the fire drill is complete.
-See "Running a fire drill" on page 320.
+See "Running a fire drill" on page 309.
 Confirm the resources are online and replicated data is available.
 Note: After completing the fire drill testing, run the wizard again as soon as possible to restore the configuration.
 Otherwise the fire drill service groups remain online.
 It is recommended that you restore a fire drill service group to a prepared state before running a fire drill on another service group.

-, , Action Description Restore the fire drill configuration to a prepared state Use the wizard to restore the fire drill system to a state of readiness for future fire drills or to prepare for removal of the fire drill configuration.
+lable 9-1 lasks for configuring and running fire drills (continued) Action Description Restore the fire drill configuration to a prepared state Use the wizard to restore the fire drill system to a state of readiness for future fire drills or to prepare for removal of the fire drill configuration.
 This is a required action after running the fire drill.
-See "Restoring the fire drill system to a prepared state" on page 325.
+See "Restoring the fire drill system to a prepared state" on page 314.
 This operation takes the fire drill service group offline and reattaches snapshot mirrors.
 Delete the fire drill configuration If a fire drill service group is no longer needed, or if you want to free up resources, use the wizard to remove the fire drill configuration.
-See "Deleting the fire drill configuration" on page 326.
+See "Deleting the fire drill configuration" on page 316.
 The wizard deletes the service group on the secondary site.
 In a Volume Replicator environment, the wizard performs a snap abort to delete the snapshot mirrors created on the secondary site for use in the fire drill.
 In hardware replication environments, you can delete these manually.
+If a fire drill has been run, the wizard ensures that you first restore the fire drill configuration to a prepared state before this option becomes available.
+This ensures that mirrors are